gunspatil/Real-Vprofile-Project/README.md

 - /src/main/resources/accountsdb
 - accountsdb.sql file is a mysql dump file.we have to import this dump to mysql db server
 - > mysql -u <user_name> -p accounts < accountsdb.sql
-aaaaaaaaaaaaaaaa
-bbbbbbbbbbbbb
-CCCCCCCCCC

-DDDDDDDDDDDD
-Hello Team This is Local Repo